How to Calculate Shipping Costs For Your Business

 **DHL uses a divisor of 166 for inches and 6,000 for centimeters.

-Tip: Make sure to use the right size package for the item you’re shipping.
+Tip: Make sure to use the right size package for your items.
 You’ll pay more for an unnecessarily big box.

 Weight